 Over the next couple of years, I found myself running a lucrative liquidation business that I accidentally stumbled into.

-We specialized in selling off all the networking hardware that
+We specialized in selling off all the computers, servers, and networking hardware that

 I found that whole chapter to be sweetly

-So what did these successful ventures all have in common?…
+So what did all these successful ventures all have in common?…

-I wrote every word of copy that we ever used to market and sell our services.
+I wrote every word of copy that we ever used to sell our services and products.

 From the online classified ads that I posted on the nets, forums and bulletin boards, to the copy on our websites, all the way to the tri-fold brochures that we gave out at trade shows, I wrote… everything.